ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 ## Case description

-This tutorial demonstrates a `projectedHeatSource` with a measured `tabulated` planar profile and an `exponential` axial projection.
+This tutorial demonstrates a `projected` heat source with a measured `tabulated` planar profile and an `exponential` axial projection.
 The nLight AFX Index 3 profile was exported from PRIMES LaserDiagnosticsSoftware and converted to the AdditiveFOAM tabulated format with `primesToAdditiveFoam`.